Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Osgood-Schlatter disease is a painful knee problem that can occur in active young people.
+Osgood-Schlatter disease is a painful knee problem that can happen in active young people.
 It almost always gets better with rest and simple treatment.
 But you have a role to play.

 A dull ache in your knee while at rest

-Osgood-Schlatter disease most often occurs while you’re still growing.
+Osgood-Schlatter disease most often happens while you’re still growing.
 But it’s not “growing pains.”
 It’s a medical problem that needs treatment.
 By resting your knee and briefly changing your activity, you will most likely get better.
-You may also have to wear a special strap around your knee.
+You may also have to wear a special strap around your knee or knee padding.
+Stretching or strengthening exercises may help.
+It may also help to take over-the-counter pain and fever medicines (nonsteroidal anti-inflammatory drugs or NSAIDs).
 Only in rare cases will you need further treatment to heal.
 Just focus on giving your knee a little time and a lot of rest.

 Osgood-Schlatter disease may briefly slow your child down.
-But the knee often heals completely with self-care.
+But the knee often heals with self-care.
 It’s crucial that your child rest his or her knee.
 Rest speeds healing and helps keep the problem from getting worse.
 Taking care of it now may prevent the need for corrective knee surgery in adulthood.
-Call your child’s doctor if you have any questions or concerns about Osgood-Schlatter disease.
+Call your child’s healthcare provider if you have any questions or concerns about Osgood-Schlatter disease.